Jens Jensen FELDT

 Egypt

 Jens arrived in Suez on 14 December 1915 and moved to El Ferdan just before Christmas.
-A month later they marched to Ismalia, then to Tel El Kabir for February and most of March.
-The next stop was at Duntrooon Plateau and Ferry Post, where they stayed until the end of May, training and guarding the Suez Canal.
+A month later they marched to Ismailia, then to Tel El Kabir for February and most of March.
+The next stop was at Duntroon Plateau and Ferry Post, where they stayed until the end of May, training and guarding the Suez Canal.
 Their last posting in Egypt was a few weeks at Moascar.

 One soldier’s diary complained of being “sick up to the neck of heat and flies”, of the scarcity of water during their long marches through the sand and he described some of the food as “dog biscuits and bully beef”.
 He did go on to mention good times as well with swims, mail from home, visiting the local sights and the like.
 Source AWM C2081789 Diary of Theodor Milton PFLAUM 1915-16 You can read Theodor’s Soldier Story here.
 During their time in Egypt the 32nd had the honour of being inspected by H.R.H.
 Prince of Wales.